Woodsmith Mine Tunnel: Construction

 In July 2016, the UK Government awarded Sirius Minerals a Development Consent Order for the harbour facilities on Teesside.
 At that time, a different developer was shortlisted for the work on the tunnel which was also envisaged as needing five Tunnel Boring Machines (TBMs).
-This was later downgraded to three TBMs.
+This was later reduced to three TBMs.

 Whilst preparatory work was started in 2016, a ceremony to "break ground" at the Wilton site was held in June 2018 with Jake Berry, the MP for the Northern Powerhouse project.
-In February 2019, the first of three TBMs (was delivered to the Wilton site via Teesport.
+In February 2019, the first of three TBMs was delivered to the Wilton site via Teesport.
 The first TBM, named Stella Rose after a naming competition with local schoolchildren, started boring in early April 2019.
 A spokesperson for Sirius Minerals commented on the tunnel stating that "we’re actually tunnelling in a rock that is relatively easy to cut, from a tunnelling point of view.
 It’s also relatively stable, and we’re not going through any cross measures; we’re not going from one geological horizon to another, which is where tunnels normally have more issues."
 By September 2019, progress had extended to 1 mi of complete tunnelling with rails, connections and concrete interiors.

 The tunnelling contract was split into three sections; Drive 1 was from Wilton to Lockwood Beck, Drive 2 was from Lockwood Beck southwards and Drive 3 was from Woodsmith Mine to Lockwood Beck northwards.
 Initially, an Austrian company, Strabag, were awarded the first tunnelling contract for the 13 km section from Wilton to Lockwood Beck.
 This would involve 150 m of cut and cover, 800 m of conventional tunnelling and 11.9 km of using a TBM in a south easterly direction.
 In November 2018, it was revealed that Strabag had been awarded the contract for the other two sections (nominally 12 km per section on average), and so would be the sole contracting company for the tunnel project.
 The TBMs will process through the route tunnelling at the front of the machine, whilst the middle and rear sections add concrete lining to the tunnel walls.